Are You Failing Enough?

 Failure leads to resiliency

-When we realize we can handle more than we thought it helps us gain self-confidence and trust in our abilities.
+When we realise we can handle more than we thought it helps us gain self-confidence and trust in our abilities.

 Failure leads to compassion